Aphis gossypii: Morphology

 In the southern half of the US, as far north as Arkansas, sexual reproduction of the cotton aphid is not important.
 Females continue to produce offspring without mating so long as the weather is favourable for feeding and growth.
 Further north, the cotton aphid can be holocyclic and involve two host species, with a broadleaved tree such as Catalpa, Rhamnus or Hibiscus acting as the primary host.
 In Europe it reproduces exclusively by asexual reproduction and can produce nearly fifty generations a year under favourable conditions.
 In Russia various wild plants are hosts to the overwintering eggs.
 Winged forms then migrate to secondary host species in the families Rosaceae, Chenopodiaceae, Malvaceae, Cruciferae, Cucurbitaceae, Solanaceae, Compositae and others.
 Parthenogenesis on these hosts allows large populations of aphids to build up quickly.
 The life span of a parthenogenic female is about twenty days in which time it can produce up to 85 nymphs.
 These mature in about twenty days at 10 °C and in about four days at 30 °C. As autumn approaches, the winged forms migrate back to the primary hosts.
 Here, both males and sexual females are produced, mating takes place and the females lay eggs which overwinter, ready to repeat the life cycle the following year.

 Predators include midges, lacewings, syrphid fly larvae, anthocorid bugs and ladybirds (ladybeetles).
 Several members of the Aphidiinae and Aphelinidae wasp families are parasitoids of aphids.
 One which shows promise as a biocontrol agent is Aphelinus asychis.

 Host plants

 The cotton aphid has a very wide host range with at least 60 host plants being known in Florida and perhaps 700 worldwide.
 Among cucurbit vegetables, it can seriously affect watermelons, cucumbers, cantaloupes, squash and pumpkin.
 Other vegetable crops attacked include pepper, eggplant, okra and asparagus.
 It also affects citrus, cotton and hibiscus.
+It may also even spread to some varieties of catnip.